 For more information please visit our lab webpage:

 This position is for researchers who have completed a PhD, preferably in the field of cardiac or cardiovascular physiology.
 Technical expertise in molecular biology, cardiac function evaluation, cardiomyocyte live cell imaging, and isolated heart preparations, is highly desired.

 We are looking for an eager and enthusiastic scientist with evidence of a quality publication record, with excellent communication skills and willingness to provide leadership.
-This is a full time role for two years with a preferred start date of March 2020 (negotiable).
+This is a full time role for two years with a preferred start date of end of 2020 (negotiable).
 The lab is funded by competitive grants from the Health Research Council of New Zealand, Marsden Fund New Zealand and the National Health & Medical Research Council of Australia.